-MELIA SEMPERVIRENS, Sw.
-Hoop Tree, West Indian Lilac.
+MELIA SEMPERVIRENS, Sw. . think we have

-Tropics.
-A shrub or low tree; leaves twice-pinnate; flowers showy, blue mixed with purple and white; berry yellow.
-(Meliacea.)
+HOOP TREE, WEST INDIAN LILAC.
+The cover Tropies.
+A shrub or low tree; leaves twice-pinnate; flowers showy, Kuwn blue mixed with purple and white; berry yellow.
+(Meliaceæ.)
 Root: bark-a powerful anthelmintic.
-Stem; bark bitter and astringent.
+STEM: bark bitter and astringent.

 FRUIT: "pulp mixed with lard, forms an ointment for Tenia.
-It also yields a valuable bitter fixed oil, which is administered internally for worms, and employed externally to foul ulcers, and as a liniment in rheumatic and neuralgic affections."
-(Macfadyen.)
+It Cukerta also yields a valuable bitter fixed oil, which is administered internally for worms, and employed externally to foul uleers, and as a liniment in rheumatic and neuralgie affections."
+(Maefadyen.)